NEORV32 (RISC-V) by zerogravity

 - processor-internal data and instruction memories (DMEM / IMEM) & cache (iCACHE)

-- supports boot via UART or from external SPI flash
+- allows booting application code via UART or from external SPI flash

 - general purpose GPIO and PWM

-- smart LED interface (NEOLED) to directly drive NeoPixel(TM) LEDs
+- smart LED interface (NEOLED) to directly control NeoPixel(TM) LEDs

 - 32-bit external bus interface, Wishbone b4 compatible